-Flavoured, pink, non-alcoholic: there have been many guises of gin in recent years – some great, some not so – as the spirit’s popularity shows no signs of slowing.
+Savoury gin is the latest to join the ranks of exciting gin crazes we’ve seen in recent years.
+From flavoured gin, to pink gin and non-alcoholic: there have been many guises of this spirit – some great, some not so.
+What’s more, gin’s popularity is showing no signs of slowing.
 But there is one style of the juniper-forward drink that distillers seem to be adopting to satisfy those favouring less sweetness and more texture: savoury gin.

 So, how do you define a savoury gin?
 Primarily, it’s all down to the botanicals.
 Where a lot of gins will include a defining citrus element (lemon, orange, grapefruit), a savoury gin will eschew this for something with more saline attributes like olives or even a dash of sea salt.
 Meanwhile, florality in the likes of Hendrick’s gin, which uses rose petals as a botanical, can be replaced with something like rosemary.